 Care We Provide

 This service, which may be your first point of contact with Markham Stouffville Hospital, exists to provide initial treatment of serious illnesses and injuries, some of which may be life threatening and requiring immediate attention.
-After initial assessment and treatment, patients are admitted to the hospital, transferred to a specialty hospital or discharged.
+After initial assessment and treatment, patients may be admitted to the hospital, transferred to a specialty hospital or discharged.

 During your visit you will be seen by a physician.